Frequently Asked Questions

 How do you deal with homesickness?

 Any participant experiencing homesickness will receive support and guidance from one of our skilled staff members.
 We also encourage that guardians prepare your child as much as possible for camp and take the steps to ease any concerns.
 Our experience is that if your child is having a good time and feeling secure, they will not need to call home during the week.
 It is helpful when parents and guardians don’t require that participants call home as it can sometimes encourage homesickness.
-Please refer to our

 Camp Policies for more information.